Did The Great Sphinx Of Giza Have A Twin And Was It Destroyed By A Lightning Strike?

 Cannon and Hutton have many who support their second sphinx theory, but there is also great opposition among Egyptologists who think the idea is far-fetched.

-In 2003, Cannot contacted Zahi Hawass, Egyptian archaeologist, Egyptologist, and former Minister of State for Antiquities Affairs and asked him to confirm his assumptions.
+In 2003, Cannot contacted Zahi Hawass, Egyptian archaeologist and former Minister of State for Antiquities Affairs and asked him to confirm his assumptions.

-According to Cannon, the reply from Hawass was simple and negative.
+According to Cannon, Hawass's reply was simple and negative.
 Hawass stated he had no intentions co-operating with Cannon since he only worked with and assisted serious, respectable institutions.

 The Sphinx - Important Symbol To Many Ancient Civilizations

-The theory that there was once second sphinx at Giza is not so crazy at all.
-Archaeological discoveries offer evidence sphinxes do come in pairs.
-Without an open-minded approach we can never solve the riddle of the twin sphinx.
-At present times, the possible existence of a second unknown sphinx remains an unsolved ancient mystery.
+The theory that there was once a second sphinx at Giza is not so crazy at all.
+Archaeological discoveries offer evidence that sphinxes do come in pairs.
+Without an open-minded approach, we can never solve the riddle of the twin sphinx.
+At present, the possible existence of a second unknown sphinx remains an unsolved ancient mystery.

 We tend to associate the sphinx with Egypt, but this intriguing creature was well-known in many other ancient places.
 Ancient civilizations considered the sphinx to be a guardian of knowledge and symbol of riddles and intrigue.